Day 172: Sound of the Surf

 Before you check in for your mission, you might want to talk to Demyx.
 Our friend with the sitar says he heard that Xion fought “one tough customer” before being knocked out, and talks about how this is why recon is so important.
 Nice speech buddy – so whaddya trying to mooch?
 It turns out what he wants to mooch out of you is the first Halloween Town Heartless Hunt that I mentioned earlier, with a Frost Gem for you if you do his work.

 Roxas is distracted when he and Luxord touch down in the rabbit hole, but he eventually fills Luxord in on the White Rabbit.
-Luxord makes this elaborate speech about luck that throws Roxas off as much as it does me, and we’re off.
+Luxord makes this elaborate speech about luck that throws Roxas off as much as it does me, and the mission begins.

 While it’s entirely possible to find the Concertos without any additional help from the Cheshire Cat, should you make it to the far end of the Lotus Forest without locating any, the cat will return in an optional cutscene.
-It seems he knows your mission (this and every one that follows), and leaves you with a fairly obvious riddle.
-I like how Luxord treats the answer to the riddle as obvious, while Roxas just stars into space like he’s completely lost.
+It seems he knows your mission (this and every one that follows), and leaves you with a fairly obvious riddle, at least to anyone who’s played KH1, if not in general!
+I like how Luxord treats the answer to the riddle as obvious, while Roxas just stares into space like he’s completely lost.
 The clue is meant to tell you that the Concertos are hiding in the flowers that scatter the forest: you remember, the ones that begged Sora for items?
 Thankfully they’re not making requests today, and you can just pop them open to drop a nightmare straight into your lap.

-And before you think about fighting them with magic: you’re on the right track, but mind that they have an unfair health bar, so large you’ll want to fight them with full-out boss tactics, Blizzara and up.
-They’re weak against Fire, so my favourite strategy is to do the contrary thing and Freeze them, then burn them so that the Fire damage is multiplied by Freeze, no matter how stupid that sounds.
+And before you think about fighting them with magic: you’re on the right track, but mind that they have a very large health bar, so large you’ll want to fight them with full-out boss tactics, Blizzara and up.
+They’re weak against Fire, so my favourite strategy is to do the contrary thing and Freeze them, and then burn them so that the Fire damage is multiplied by Freeze, no matter how stupid that sounds.

 After you kill four of the Concertos, you’ll find you’re one short of completing the mission bar.
 The Cheshire Cat returns to give you a new hint.
 Roxas replies: “We’d find it easy enough if you told us where to look, but I’m not holding my breath.”
 I like new grumpy, sarcastic Roxas.
 Three cheers for grumpy, sarcastic Roxas!